jkeefe/jkeefe.github.io/family-projects/README.md

 - 1 [Thermistor](https://www.adafruit.com/products/372)
 - 1 10K Resistor

 This project uses an assembled [Sparkfun Wifi Shield](https://www.sparkfun.com/products/13287).
-Details on its assembly, with [Arduino R3 Stackable Headers](https://www.sparkfun.com/products/11417), are on the product page and in a [previous chapter](#chapters-get-your-arduino-online).
+Details on its assembly, with [Arduino R3 Stackable Headers](https://www.sparkfun.com/products/11417), are in an [earlier chapter](#chapters-get-your-arduino-online).

 A thermistor can be found in most of the Arduino starter kits [I've listed below](#kits).
 If you don't have one, you can get them [online](https://www.adafruit.com/products/372).